sifat-dev-web/sifat-dev-web/README.md

 ## 🎯 Goal:

-To become a skilled software engineer and contribute to cutting-edge technologies at top Silicon Valley companies like (Google, Microsoft, NVIDIA, Meta, Oracle, Cisco, Intel, and Apple).
+To become a skilled software engineer and contribute to cutting-edge technologies

----